bluesnake0818/chinese-zodiac-slot-machine/README.md

 <img src="https://i.imgur.com/odACAaA_d.webp?maxwidth=760&fidelity=grand" alt="UI-Sketch">

 ## Challenges
-- The more I develop it, I keep finding more stuff to want to add or fix, but it becomes incrementally harder to add or fix stuff because the design elements are all relative.
-When I change one stuff, I need to track where I hide and show the elements.
-At some point I feel like is it worth it to spend couple hours to fix a minor bug.
-I have to find a better architecture to do it more efficiently later when it scales.
+- As the app gets more developed, I keep finding more stuff to want to add or fix, but I realized that it becomes incrementally harder to do so.
+  - The design elements are all relative.
+  - Hiding/Showing elements - more difficult as more features and css were added.
+  - When I change one stuff, I need to track where I hide and show the elements.
+  - At some point I felt that the return wasn't big enough to spend couple hours to fix a minor bug.
+  - I have to find a better architecture to code more efficiently for scalability.
+- Creating the scoreboard was more challenging than initially expected
-- Scoreboard - whether to store and display the scores separately for each player each round.
+  - Should I store and display the scores separately for each player each round?
+  - If i do space-around, the scoreboard alignment looks distorted until when all of the scores are uopdated.
-- Slot machine effect - fidning good reference with easy-to-follow documentation for self-implementation.
+- Slot machine effect - it was difficult to find good reference with easy-to-follow documentation for self-implementation.
-- Hiding/Showing elements - more difficult as there were more features and css were added.
 - Image size.
-Original size was 3000px X 3000px so when set as a bg image, it didn't show.
+Original size was 3000px X 3000px so when set as a backgground image, it didn't show.
 I thought there was something wrong with the way I coded.
-- Implementing tool tip
+But I realized that it was too large that only the clear background of the image was showing on the screen, making it look like nothing was showing.
+- Implementing tool tip (boostrap) was more challenging than I expected.
+Maybe it was because I wasn't familiar with how to use Bootstrap as a resource.
 - Finding free animal sound files.
-Also, it was difficult to find good rat, rabbit, and monkey sound files
+The sites kept asking me to sign up right before letting me download the files.
+Also, it was difficult to find good rat, rabbit, and monkey sound files.
-- Fixing items were incrementally more difficult as more features were added - non-scalable code.

 ## Findings/Questions
 - .target is the same level is .textContent
 - innerHTML not equal to .textContent?
-- is whatever is in the textContent get automatically printed to HTML?
+- Does whatever is in the textContent get automatically printed to HTML?
-- what is target? just an object? can i replace it by any object?
+- What is target? just an object? can i replace it by any object?
 - Are InnerHTML, innerText, textContent all on the same level?
 - InnerHTML, innerText, textContent - if i assigned different strings to each.
 Which takes precedence?
 - selecting each square to update is much easier than having one button to do all the work.